kishan-dhankecha/pico-ios/README.md

     - **Desktop**: Right-click the small "Cart" icon -> "Save Image As".
     - **iOS**: Tap and hold the cart image -> "Save to Files".
 4.  **Import**: In Pocket8, tap the `+` icon and select your saved `.p8.png` file.

-**Pro Tip:** If you see a file named `thumb.png` or `cover.png ...`, that's usually just a picture.
-You specifically need the file that often ends in `.p8.png` and looks like a game cartridge.

 ## Acknowledgements